LuizFillip/Digisonde/README.md

-# Fabry-Perot Interferometer (data pipeline)
+# Digisonde (data pipeline)

-This repository aims to describe the data processing of Fabry-Perot Interferometer (FPI).
+This repository aims to describe the data processing of digisonde instrument.

 See (CEDAR Madrigal Database)[http://cedar.openmadrigal.org/] for more informations about database and files documentation.

-- Read file data and separe in differents positions in sky
+- Compute vertical drift from derivate
 - Plotting and analysis themospheric temperature and winds
 - Filter and reduced the data